ecmwf/ecflow/docs/python_api/reference/Client.rst

 Retrieves the full path to the secure communication certificate currently used by the client.

-See `ecflow.Client`_ initialisation for details regarding secure communication configuration.
+See :py:class:`ecflow.Client` initialisation for details regarding secure communication configuration.

 Usage: